DieracDelta/lights/README.md

 # What is this? #

 A work in progress openrc-style daemon and corresponding library for controlling the lights on the Alienware 15 R3 model laptop.
-(Fuck systemd.
-I won't be supporting them.)

 You can also interface with the daemon in a higher level language such as python, as all it does is listen on a unix socket.
 However, I've opted to write my library in C, as most of *my* use cases involve incorporating the library into c programs.